-If you are following a macro specific Ketogenic diet, you may have to adjust your macros accordingly.
-Start with increasing protein 10 grams a day.
+If you are following a macro-specific Ketogenic diet, you may have to adjust your macros accordingly.
+Start with increasing protein to 10 grams a day.
 If that doesn’t help, try 20 grams.
-It’s hard to overdo it on the protein, especially if you are women; you won’t be able to consume that much physically.
+It’s hard to overdo it on the protein, especially if you are a woman; you won’t be able to consume that much physically.

 Start Prioritizing those Zz’s

 Now that you know that lack of sleep causes your body to crave sugar for energy, it’s time to prioritize sleep girlfriend.

 Now, if you have a newborn, I’m sorry, you’re just going to have to wait it out.
 However, if your baby is over 6 months, you should be able to achieve a bedtime schedule that allows you to get adequate amount of sleep.

 The term “adequate” is relative, however, 8 hours is ideal.
 I understand you might function ok on 6 hours but you should still try to aim for 8 hours if you don’t want to experience sleep deprivation-based cravings.